NSERC Funding opportunities

 • elementary schools, high schools and school boards

-A very broad range of activities promoting NSE are eligible for funding.
+A broad range of activities promoting NSE are eligible for funding.
 The following points answer common questions about eligibility.

 Ongoing programming